romuro-pauliv/Introduction-to-Assembly/Part I - Overview/a2 - Introduction.md

 <img src="https://github.com/romuro-pauliv/Introduction-to-Assembly/blob/main/Part%20I%20-%20Overview/static/user's-view-of-a-computer-system.png?raw=true" alt="A user's view of a computer system">

 Machine language is a close relative of the assembly language.
 Typically, there is a one-to-one correspondence between the assembly language and machine language instructions.
-The processor understands only the machine language, whose instructions consist of strings of Is and Os.
+The processor understands only the machine language, whose instructions consist of strings of 1s and 0s.
 We say more on these two languages in the next section.

 Even though assembly language is considered a low-level language, programming in assembly language will not expose you to all the nuts and bolts of the system.
 Our operating system hides several of the low-level details so that the assembly language programmer can breathe easy.
 For example, if we want to read input from the keyboard, we can rely on the services provided by the operating system.

 Well, ultimately there has to be something to execute the machine language instructions.
 This is the system hardware, which consists of digital logic circuits and the associated support electronics.
 A detailed discussion of this topic is beyond the scope of this repository.
-On computer organization discuss this topic in detail.
+On `computer organization` discuss this topic in detail.

 | < [Overview](https://github.com/romuro-pauliv/Introduction-to-Assembly/tree/main) | [What Is Assembly Language?](https://github.com/romuro-pauliv/Introduction-to-Assembly/blob/main/Part%20I%20-%20Overview/a3%20-%20%20What%20Is%20Assembly%20Language.md) > |
 | -|-|